Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Illustration: ACEI/ARB use and kidney function in synthetic cohort data

-Table~\ref{ILLANARES} summarizes the estimated treatment effects, bias, standard errors (SE), and 95\% confidence limits (CL) from the simulated observational data under different model specification scenarios.
-For the MI-WOLS estimator, the effect estimates are essentially unbiased whenever either the treatment or the outcome model is correctly specified, thereby demonstrating the desired double robustness.
-In contrast, the unweighted missing-indicator regression provides unbiased estimates only when the outcome model is correctly specified and exhibits noticeable bias when that model is misspecified.
-The AIPW and G-estimation methods show similar robustness patterns, yielding comparable estimates under correct specification of at least one working model.
-Given the large sample size, differences in SEs across the double robust estimators are minimal, leading to largely indistinguishable performance.
-Overall, the results indicate a modest but statistically significant reduction in kidney function associated with ACEI/ARB use, as none of the CLs include a value of 0.
-These findings are consistent with the true data-generating mechanism and are intended to highlight the stability and robustness of the MI-WOLS estimator rather than to draw substantive clinical conclusions.
+Table~\ref{ILLANARES} summarizes the estimated treatment effects, bias, standard errors (SEs), and 95\% confidence limits (CLs) obtained from the simulated observational data under various model specification scenarios.
+The MI-WOLS estimator provides unbiased effect estimates when either the treatment model or the outcome model is correctly specified, demonstrating the expected double robustness.
+In contrast, misspecification of both models results in increased bias and reduced inferential accuracy.
+The unweighted missing-indicator regression approach yields unbiased estimates only when the outcome model is correctly specified, but exhibits noticeable bias when the model is misspecified.
+Similarly, the AIPW and G-estimation methods exhibit comparable robustness, producing reliable estimates when at least one of the working models is correctly specified.
+Given the large sample size, differences in SEs among the doubly robust estimators are minimal, resulting in largely similar performance across methods.
+Overall, the results indicate that ACEI/ARB use is associated with an approximately 0.7-unit reduction in kidney function, and this association is statistically significant, as none of the corresponding 95\% CLs include zero.
+Nevertheless, the findings presented here are intended to illustrate the methodological performance of the proposed approach and should not be used as a basis for substantive clinical conclusions.
+Consistent with the simulation studies, these results further demonstrate the double robustness of the proposed method and its practical reliability in settings that mimic real-world observational analyses.
+Together, these findings highlight the value of extending balancing-weight approaches to settings with partially observed confounders, providing a principled and practically robust framework for causal inference in the presence of incomplete data.